Gopal Baba Walangkar: Activism

 Walangkar also at once empowered the Mahars and diminished the influence of Brahmin priests by forming a group of Mahar astrologers to set the times for religious ceremonies, which was effectively the only service that Brahmins had been willing to perform for the caste.

 Walangkar founded the Anarya Dosh-Parihar Mandali (Society for the Removal of Evils Among the Non-Aryans).
 Some sources say this took place in the same year that he left the army but Anand Teltumbde gives 1890 as the date and suggests it was connected with an issue relating to military recruitment.
 The Mahar were initially heavily recruited into British military units, but this process slowed after the Indian Rebellion of 1857.
 Their recruitment was halted under Lord Kitchener in the early 1890s.
 Before the rebellion, Mahar regiments made up one-sixth of the Bombay units of the British East India Company but thereafter they were pensioned off and gradually removed from military service.
-Mahar recruitment reached its nadir in the early 1890s (sources differ as to exact year) when Kitchener halted the recruitment of untouchables in Maharashtra in favour of "martial races," such as the Marathas and other north-western communities.
-The Mahar community attempted to confront this block with a petition circulated among the Mahar, Chamar, and Mang former soldiers—all Marathi-speaking untouchables—but the movement was unable to organise and submit their petition.
+Mahar recruitment reached its nadir in the early 1890s (sources differ as to the exact year) when Kitchener halted the recruitment of untouchables in Maharashtra in favor of "martial races," such as the Marathas and other north-western communities.
+The Mahar community attempted to confront this block with a petition circulated among the Mahar, Chamar, and Mang former soldiers—all Marathi-speaking untouchables—but the movement was unable to organize and submit their petition.
 It was Walangkar, through the Anarya Dosh-Parihar Mandali, who attempted this petition.

-Walangkar is generally considered to be the pioneer of the Dalit movement, along with Harichand Thakur through his Matua involving the Namasudra (Chandala) community in Bengal Presidency.
+Walangkar is generally considered to be the pioneer of the Dalit movement, along with Harichand Thakur through his Matua involving the Namasudra (Chandala) community in the Bengal Presidency.
+Dr. B.R.
 Ambedkar himself believed Walangkar to be the progenitor.